anishde007/S-I-M-P-L-I-F-Y/README.md

 ---
 ---
-overview:
-  description: >
+# LLM Summarizer Project

+## Overview

+**Description:**
-    This project is a Language Model (LLM) Summarizer that utilizes the power of
+This project is a Language Model (LLM) Summarizer that utilizes the power of Hugging Face's Transformers library to generate summaries from given text content.
+The application is designed to simplify the summa

     Hugging Face's Transformers library to generate summaries from given text content.